Lutfey Siddiqi

-Lutfey Siddiqi is the chief adviser's envoy for International affairs of Muhammad Yunus, head of the Interim government of Bangladesh.
+Lutfey Siddiqi is a Bangladeshi academic and economist.
+He was the chief adviser's envoy for International affairs of Muhammad Yunus, head of the Interim government of Bangladesh.
 He is a visiting professor in Practice at the LSE IDEAS, the foreign policy think tank of the London School of Economics.

 Siddiqi is an adjunct professor of the National University of Singapore Risk Management Institute.
 He is an agenda contributor of the World Economic Forum.
 He has spoken at a dozen events of World Economic Forum in Davos.
 He is a contributor to the Bretton Woods Committee.

 Early life

 Siddiqi was born in December 1976.
 His family hails from Sitakunda Upazila, Chittagong District.
 His father is A. Y. B. I. Siddiqi, the 16th Inspector General of Police of Bangladesh Police, and his mother is Rehana Siddiqi.
 He studied at Scholastica in Dhaka and Atlantic College in Wales.
 He completed his bachelor and masters in economics from the University of York, and London School of Economics respectively.